IOxCyber/CyberEssentials/Network_101/Cisco-Networking-Course/Unit-1.md

 ## 8. How a text flows from a LAN (Ethernet) to another. `Modem > router > Switch`

-1. Modem: `converts digital data from your computer into analog signals`.
+> 1. Modem: `converts digital data from your computer into analog signals`.
 - A Modem (short for Modulator-Demodulator) is a device that modulates and demodulates analog signals, allowing digital devices to transmit and receive data over analog communication lines, such as telephone lines or cable systems.

-2. Router: `connects different networks together and directs data traffic between them.`
+> 2. Router: `connects different networks together and directs data traffic between them.`
 - The router manages the flow of data within your local network and between the local network and the external network (e.g., the internet).
 - It uses Network Address Translation (NAT) to map local IP addresses to a single public IP address provided by the ISP.

-3. Switch: `A device that connects devices within the same local network and uses MAC addresses to forward data only to the intended device.`
+> 3. Switch: `A device that connects devices within the same local network and uses MAC addresses to forward data only to the intended device.`
+- A switch builds a MAC address table by inspecting incoming Layer 2 frames and recording the source MAC address found in the frame header.
+- The discovered and recorded MAC address is then associated with the port used to receive the frame.
+- To maintain the MAC address table, the switch uses the source MAC address of the incoming packets and the port that the packets enter.
+The destination address is used to select the outgoing port.

 ![image](https://github.com/IOxCyber/CyberEssentials/assets/40174034/e5d10ded-68d7-41a8-82ea-16e9d0717990)
 First, the User sends it > It goes to Switch > then It goes to Router > then another router > then Recived at another User end.